ClaryFlegel/ClaryFlegel.github.io/index.md

   alt: website picture
 ---

-# Hi, I'm Clara!
+# Clara Flegel

-I'm a PhD student in geometric group theory at Heriot-Watt University in the sunny capital of Scotland.
+I am a Carnegie PhD scholar at [Heriot-Watt University](https://www.carnegie-trust.org/alumni/page/2/) in the general area of geometric group theory.

 ## Some other things I do: